Scanning

 How It Works

-- Creates a target and task on the OpenVAS server via SSH
+- Creates a target (including any excluded hosts) and a task on the OpenVAS server.

-- Starts the scan and monitors progress every 3 minutes
+- Starts the scan and polls progress every 3 minutes.

-- When the scan completes, retrieves the report and imports results (assets, ports, vulnerabilities) into the selected network
+- When the scan completes, retrieves the report and imports the results (assets, ports, vulnerabilities) into the selected network.

 Scan progress and results are visible in real time from the Third Party Scanners tab.